MickyDarling16/Terminal-mods/Powershell/README.md

 2. Create the default $PROFILE `folder` if it does not exist

-    NOTE: ONLY THE FOLDER MATTERS
+    NOTE: ONLY THE FOLDER MATTERS. i.e Should Exist

     - Check if it already exists.
     ```sh
-    Test $PROFILE
+    Test-Path $PROFILE
     ```
     - Create if it does not
     ```sh